 NOTE 1: The direction of the parameters is as seen by the called party rather than the calling party.

 A remote procedure may return a value after its termination.
-The type of the return value shall be specified by means of a return clause in the corresponding signature definition.
+The type of the return value shall be of data type only and shall be specified by means of a return clause in the corresponding signature definition.

 Exceptions that may be raised by remote procedures are represented in TTCN-3 as values of a specific type.
 Therefore templates and matching mechanisms can be used to specify or check return values of remote procedures.